 Fall, Dec.
 1; no spring admission

-- all Graduate School Requirements, including the TOEFL Exam for Non-Native English Applicants
+- All Graduate School Requirements, including the English Language Proficiency Requirement for all applicants

-- three letters of recommendation
+- Three letters of recommendation

 - Proof of English language competency

 Upon completion of a Ph.D., students will be able to:

 - Make an original and substantial contribution to the field.

 - Demonstrate in-depth knowledge of one area of expertise.